csev/py4e/TRANSLATION.md

 need to use my urls, but I do want to promote the translations of this material.

 I have set this up so you can fork my github repository and begin the translation work.
-I will ba happy to help you get your translated work up and available.
+I will be happy to help you get your translated work up and available.
 I have an automatic build server for the text book that takes your latest book in github and produces the PDF and EPUB and hosts it online at http://do1.dr-chuck.com/pythonlearn/.

-Do not keep the need to translate everything - many translations simply translate the book.
+Do not feel the need to translate everything - many translations simply translate the book.
 Everything is helpful.

 Thanks in advance